foundersandcoders/coursebook/src/course/syllabus/application/project-gallery/project.md

 Your project this week is to build gallery which displays the projects you've been working on.
 You might include this in your [application website](../../website/project) to showcase what you've learnt and created while completing our requirements.

+Like your last project, please push your changes to GitHub and host your site live using GitHub Pages.

 ## Requirements

 - [ ] Have a section or card for each project